barumau/PanGlobish/eng/G_N.md

 ### Indefinite articles

-There are two indefinite articles in Panglobish, **un** is used when we refer to _one_ non-specific thing, and **som** is used when we refer to _many_ things.
+There are two indefinite articles in Panglo,
+**un** is used when we refer to _one_ non-specific thing, and **som** is used when we refer to _many_ things.